owuntu/PotatoEngine/README.md

 1. The kd-tree search code is in `PotatoEngine::SearchNearest(\**\)`
 2. MeshModel class is for surface rendering, and the shader isn't finished yet, please ignore it.
 3. GLObject class is for share_ptr style managing OpenGL object.
 It isn't finished so ignore it as well.
-4. There is still a lot of engineering need to be done such as a renderer, input/output, etc.